 Push your website sales

-Ramp up your website.
+Ramp up your website to diversify your business.
 You should all have a retail store or an online retail outlet like Etsy for example, push this as much as you can for essential purchases you think people may need to buy, again offer free or cut-price delivery.
 If you don’t have a website, use this time to create a website you actually don’t need any knowledge in ‘website development’ if you use Shopify (my favourite and best rated eCommerce platform) as they guide you through it step by step.

 If you’re looking for how to align your business, grow your exposure online, increase website traffic and social following then we highly recommend auditing your business.
 Our easy to implement guide can help you make huge improvements to your business.